jotonedev/pyown/examples/automation_02/README.md

-# light_01
+# automation_02

-This example demonstrates how to create a simple light source and control it.
+This example demonstrates how to listen for state changes of a blind/shutter using the `Automation` class.